Google Pixel 9 vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Samsung Galaxy XCover6 Pro if: you work in tough environments and need a rugged phone, you prefer a user-removable battery for easy swaps, or you want a phone that supports wet touch and glove mode for industrial use.
+Choose the Samsung Galaxy XCover6 Pro if: you require a user-removable battery for easy replacements, you work in rugged environments that demand durability, or you prefer a phone with tactile physical keys for easier navigation.
 (6.6" display, 4050 mAh battery)

 Conclusion